-Within the context of cities and urban development, the European Commission has stated that ‘it is crucial that all levels of governance be aware of the need to implement effectively the Europe 2020 strategy’.
-As such, regional policy and urban development play a central role in the EU’s policy to achieve a smart, sustainable and inclusive economy.
-Three flagship projects within the Europe 2020 strategy — the digital agenda, the innovation union and youth on the move — address a series of urban challenges: for example, exploiting the full potential of information and communication technology; and the development of innovation partnerships for smarter and cleaner urban mobility.
-The promotion of green, energy-efficient cities can also play a valuable role implementing the Europe 2020 strategy.
-Finally, social exclusion and segregation are predominantly urban phenomena — and while cities offer the most employment opportunities, they also report some of the highest unemployment rates.
+Urban development policy seeks to promote the social, economic and physical transformation of cities through integrated and sustainable solutions.
+The European Commission has stated that ‘it is crucial that all levels of governance be aware of the need to implement effectively the Europe 2020 strategy’.
+As such, regional policy and urban development play a central role in the Europe 2020 policy.
+Three flagship projects within the Europe 2020 strategy — the digital agenda, the innovation union and youth on the move — address specific urban challenges.

-To assist regional authorities and cities, the Committee of the Regions — in close cooperation with the European Commission — released a handbook on the Europe 2020 strategy for cities and regions that provides explanations on how local and regional authorities can contribute to the implementation of the strategy through adopting best practices and territorial pacts — agreements between different tiers of government (local, regional, national) — to coordinate and synchronise policy agendas so as to focus actions and financial resources on the Europe 2020 strategy goals and targets.
-In addition, the Committee of Regions has also set-up a monitoring platform, composed of a group of over 160 cities to monitor how Europe 2020 is implemented on the ground in cities and urban areas.
+To assist regional authorities and cities, the Committee of the Regions — in close cooperation with the European Commission — released a handbook on the Europe 2020 strategy for cities and regions that provides explanations on how local and regional authorities can contribute to the implementation of the Europe 2020 strategy through adopting best practices and agreements between different tiers of government to coordinate and focus actions / resources on the Europe 2020 strategy goals and targets.

 - European cities - spatial dimension (background article)